 The land around the lake is flat, just right for a bike ride or gentle walk to get to know the district’s quiet villages.
 First stop, Kerkini, with its pleasant low buildings and broad streets.
 Next, Lithotopos, where you can see how the lake was created.
 A paved road will take you to a spot just above the dam.
 When you get to Lithotopos’ little port, get off your bike.
 The woods here are ideal for a walk.

 The forest of Kerkini

-Just the place for an ecological adventure.
-In a 4x4 or on foot – to avoid the risk of getting stuck in the mud – set off to discover a place of special beauty; water lily ponds, cormorants’ nests and a rich world of birds and flowers.
+Just the place for an adventure within nature.
+In a 4x4 or on foot, set off to discover a place of special beauty: water lily ponds, cormorants’ nests and a rich world of birds and flowers.

 Ano Poria, for a change of scene

 This village, nestled amidst incomparable scenery at the foot of Mt Beles, is the most developed in this hilly area.
 Here you’ll find cosy hotels, cafes and tavernas.
 Akritohori also has hotels and is near the Timios Prodromos Monastery, which should also be on your must-see list.

 Once a dying breed, these gentle beasts are flourishing once more.
 You may see them wading in the lake.
 Look for buffalo milk yogurt and the caramelised, custard-like sweet kazan dipi, a regional speciality.

 - Ano Poria, for a change of scene